Cosmos World Foundation Model Platform for Physical AI: World Foundation Model Pre-training

 \subsubsection{Diffusion Decoder}

 Our Cosmos tokenizer uses a lightweight encoder-decoder architecture to perform aggressive compression, which reduces the number of tokens for our WFM training.
 As a result of aggressive compression, it could sometimes lead to blurriness and visible artifacts in video generation, especially in the autoregressive WFM setting, where only a few integers are used to represent a rich video through discrete tokenization.
 We resort to the diffusion decoder design~\citep{DALLE2, openai2024dalle3} to address the limitation.
-Specifically, we build a more powerful tokenizer decoder by fine-tuning Cosmos-1.0-Diffusion-7B-Text2Video in \cref{sec::diffusion_model}.
+Specifically, we build a more powerful tokenizer decoder by fine-tuning Cosmos-Predict1-7B-Text2Video in \cref{sec::diffusion_model}.

 \cref{fig:dd_arch} illustrates how we train a diffusion decoder for our autoregressive WFMs.
-For each training video, we use Cosmos-1.0-Tokenizer-CV8x8x8 and Cosmos-1.0-Tokenizer-DV8x16x16 to compute a continuous token video and a corresponding discrete token video, respectively.
-We note that Cosmos-1.0-Tokenizer-CV8x8x8 can produce higher quality video outputs than Cosmos-1.0-Tokenizer-DV8x16x16 thanks to the more gentle continuous tokenization process and the less aggressive compression scheme ($8\times8\times8$ instead of $8\times16\times16$).
+For each training video, we use Cosmos-Tokenize1-CV8$\times$8$\times$8-720p and Cosmos-Tokenize1-DV8$\times$16$\times$16-720p to compute a continuous token video and a corresponding discrete token video, respectively.
+We note that Cosmos-Tokenize1-CV8$\times$8$\times$8-720p can produce higher quality video outputs than Cosmos-Tokenize1-DV8$\times$16$\times$16-720p thanks to the more gentle continuous tokenization process and the less aggressive compression scheme ($8\times8\times8$ instead of $8\times16\times16$).